HayesBarber/spaced-repetition-learning/README.md

 If you failed the audit:

-### Random commands
+### Random command

-Two convenient helpers were added to pick a single problem at random from your data.
+A convenient helper was added to pick a single problem at random from your data.
+The previous `random_all` command has been folded into `random` with an `--all` flag.

 - srl random

   Picks a random problem from the set of problems that are due today (same logic as `srl list`).
 If there are no problems due, this falls back to the `Next Up` queue.
-Example:

   ```bash
   srl random